ibm-cloud-docs/containers/cs_dedicated.md

 To allow {{site.data.keyword.Bluemix_dedicated_notm}} users to access clusters:

-1. The owner of your public {{site.data.keyword.Bluemix_notm}} account must generate an API key.
+1. The owner of your public {{site.data.keyword.cloud_notm}} account must generate an API key.
     1. Log in to the endpoint for your {{site.data.keyword.Bluemix_dedicated_notm}} instance.
-Enter the {{site.data.keyword.Bluemix_notm}} credentials for the public account owner and select your account when prompted.
+Enter the {{site.data.keyword.cloud_notm}} credentials for the public account owner and select your account when prompted.

         ```
         ibmcloud login -a api.<my-dedicated-cloud-instance>.<region>.bluemix.net
         ```
         {: pre}

-        If you have a federated ID, use `ibmcloud login -a api.<my-dedicated-cloud-instance>.<region>.bluemix.net --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+        If you have a federated ID, use `ibmcloud login -a api.<my-dedicated-cloud-instance>.<region>.bluemix.net --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know that you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
         {: tip}

     2. Generate an API key for inviting users to the public account.
 Note the API key value, which the Dedicated account administrator must use in the next step.